 Sandra Frem is an architect, urbanist, and educator.

 She holds a DES in Architecture from the Lebanese University , and a Master of Science in Architecture Studies and Urbanism from the Massachusetts Institute of Technology, where she received the SMArchS thesis award.

 She is a registered architect in Lebanon and taught architecture at the Lebanese American University’s School of Architecture and Design between 2009 and 2014.

-Rola Idris received her MArch with distinction from the Harvard University Graduate School of Design (GSD) in 2013 and her BArch with high distinction from the American University of Beirut (AUB) in 2008.
+Rola Idris is a Senior Project Designer at HSS.
+She received her MArch with distinction from the Harvard University Graduate School of Design (GSD) in 2013 and her BArch with high distinction from the American University of Beirut (AUB) in 2008.
 Prior to joining Hashim Sarkis Studios, Idris practiced at several design firms in Beirut including Bernard Khoury Architects/DW5.
 Idris also served as a part-time Instructor at AUB from 2008 to 2010 where she assisted design and drawing studios.
 Idris is a recipient of several awards including the Chadirji National Award for Final Year Projects, Areen Award for Architecture, and the AUB Dean’s Award for Creative Achievement.

 Carla Saad received her bachelor of Architecture and minor in theatre from the American University of Beirut (AUB) in 2011.
 Before joining HSS, she worked on various design projects with SOMA and Najjar & Najjar Architects.
 She was also involved in social architecture projects with the European Voluntary Service (EVS) in Valencia, Spain and with the United Nations relief and works agency for Palestine refugees in the near east (UNRWA) in Beirut.